dechabot/server-side-extension/docs/writing_a_plugin.md

 Caching is automatically turned off in Qlik if a request fails due to the communication failure or an exception is raised during a call.

 #### `TableDescription`
 This header must be sent as initial metadata, that is _before_ the plugin starts sending back the response data to Qlik.
-The information is only handled by Qlik within a data load, more precisely, in a `LOAD ...
-EXTENSION ...` statement.
+The information is only handled by Qlik within a data load, more precisely, in a `Load ...
+Extension ...` statement.
 By sending the header, you can set metadata for the returned table such as __names__, __data types__, __tags__ etc.

 There are a few things to keep in mind when sending a `TableDescription`:
 * The number of `FieldDescriptions` in the message must match the number of returned fields to Qlik.
 Otherwise an error is raised.